Lemonochrme/lemonochrme.github.io/_posts/portfolio-insa/2024-12-02-5g-technologies.md

 The 5G technologies course was an interesting experience because it gave us a lot of freedom in how we approached our work.
-We could choose the subject we wanted to research and present, which allowed me to focus on 5G modulation techniques, a topic I found fascinating.
+We could choose the subject we wanted to research and present, which allowed me to focus on 5G modulation techniques, a topic I found very interesting.
 This freedom made the course engaging and allowed me to explore areas of mobile communication that aligned with my technical interests.

 However, the course had some limitations.
-While it was a good introduction to 5G, the range of technical subjects available for research felt narrow.
-Most of the topics provided were either too broad or lacked the depth needed for someone looking for a more technical understanding of 5G.
-For example, while OFDM and QAM were interesting to study, other advanced 5G topics, such as network slicing or energy efficiency strategies in mmWave communication, were not included in the scope of the course.
+While it was a good introduction to 5G, the range of technical subjects available for research limited.
+Most of the topics provided were either too vague or lacked the depth needed for someone looking for a more technical understanding of 5G.
+For example, while OFDM and QAM were interesting to study, other advanced 5G topics, such as network slicing or mmWave communication were not proposed.

-Another limitation was the brief and limited focus on future technologies like 6G.
-Some groups presented on this topic, but the available information was scarce, and the discussions lacked depth.
+Another issue was the focus on future technologies like 6G.
+Some groups presented on this topic but the available information was rare and the discussions lacked depth.
 This was understandable given that 6G is still in early research stages, but it felt like a missed opportunity to explore 5G and existing (well documented technologies) more in depth.

-Overall, the course provided a good introduction to 5G and mobile technologies and allowed me to focus on a subject I was passionate about.
-Still, it could have benefited from a wider range of technical topics.
+Overall, the course provided me with a fair understanding of my reseach preseentation on 5G modulation, which is appreciable.
+Still, it could have benefited from more technical topics to present.
+Additionnally, this course helped me improve my science communication skills like in WSNs.
+I had to had a good undersanding the subject in order to communicate it to others in a simple way, also I liked making the design of the different digram to convey my points.

 | **Skill**                                                                                 | **Required Level** | **Self Evaluation** | **Skill Relevance** | **Main Skill Acquisition Method**    |
 |-------------------------------------------------------------------------------------------|---------------------|----------------------|----------------------|---------------------------------------|